Personalized From Start to Finish

 The Binding Process

-A step-by-step process of making your ideas, memories, and values a creative reality.
+A step-by-step binding process of making your ideas, memories, and values a creative reality.

-I begin with a full sized sheet of acid-free paper, so your memories and photos will be preserved on fine quality pages.
+The Binding Process begins with full sized sheets of acid-free paper.
+Therefore, your memories and photos will be preserved on fine quality pages.

 The paper is folded in half, or to a desired page width.